Ladislas Starevich: After World War I

 In 1924, Starevich moved to Fontenay-sous-Bois, where he lived until his death in 1965.
 There he made the rest of his films.
-Among the most notable are The Eyes of the Dragon (1925), a Chinese tale with complex and wonderful sets and character design, in which Starevich shows his talent as an artist and in set decoration as well as ingenious trick photography, The Town Rat and the Country Rat (1927), a parody of American slapstick films, The Magical Clock (1928), a fairy tale with amazing middle-age puppets and sets, starring Nina Star with music by Paul Dessau, The Little Parade, from H.C.
-Andersen's tale The Steadfast Tin Soldier.
+Among the most notable are The Eyes of the Dragon (1925), a Chinese tale with complex and wonderful sets and character design, in which Starevich shows his talent as an artist and in set decoration as well as ingenious trick photography, The Town Rat and the Country Rat (1927), a parody of American slapstick films, The Magical Clock (1928), a fairy tale with amazing middle-age puppets and sets, starring Nina Star with music by Paul Dessau, The Little Parade, from Hans Christian Andersen's tale The Steadfast Tin Soldier.
 Six weeks after the premiere of The Little Parade, sound was added by Louis Nalpas' company.
 Starevich started a collaboration with him, wishing to make a feature full-length film: Le Roman de Renard.
 All his 1920s films are available on DVD.

-"Le Roman de Renard"
+Le Roman de Renard

-Often mentioned as being among his best work, The Tale of the Fox (Le Roman de Renard, Reinicke Fuchs) was also his first animated feature.
+Often mentioned as being among his best work, The Tale of the Fox (Le Roman de Renard; Reinicke Fuchs) was also his first animated feature.
 It was entirely made by Starevich and his daughter, Irène.
 Production took place in Fontenay-sous-Bois from 1929 to 1930.
 When the film was ready, the producer, Louis Nalpas, decided to add sound using disc support but this system failed and the film was not released.
 The German film studio UFA became interested in showing the film in two parts.
 Sound was added in German and it premiered in Berlin in 1937.
 Later, in 1941, Roger Richebé (Paris Cinéma Location) produced a French sound version, which premiered in April 1941.
 It was the third animated feature film to have sound, after Quirino Cristiani's Peludópolis (1931) and The New Gulliver (1935) from the Soviet Union.

-The "Fétiche" series (Mascot)
+The Fétiche series

 In 1933 Ladislas and Irene Starevich produced and directed a film of about 1000 meters, initially titled LS 18.
 Under pressure from distributors, the length was greatly reduced.
 It became the film Fétiche Mascotte (The Mascot), about 600 meters, distributed in 1934.
 Starevich had a contract with Marc Gelbart (Gelma Films) to make a series with this character.
 Twelve episodes were planned, but for economic reasons, only five were made between 1934 and 1937 and distributed worldwide.
 These are Fétiche prestidigitateur (The Ringmaster, 1934), Fétiche se marie (The Mascot's Wedding, 1935), Fétiche en voyage de noces (The Navigator, 1936) and Fétiche et les sirènes (The Mascot and the Mermaids, 1937) which was not released because sound could not be added.
 There is an unfinished film, Fétiche père de famille (The Mascot and His Family, 1938).
 In 1954, L. Starevich conceived The Hangover, using images not included in The Mascot.
 A reconstruction of the original LS 18 was produced by 2012.